peter-evans/create-issue-from-file/README.md

 Especially if that output can be formatted as [GitHub flavoured Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
 This action will create an issue if a file exists at a specified path.
 The content of the issue will be taken from the file as-is.
+If project variables are specified, a card will be added to a project.
 If the file does not exist the action exits silently.

 ## Usage